10 High-Leverage Substack Projects to Start the New Year Strong

 3. Do a Traffic Audit đ

 Where are your readers actually coming from, and where are they dropping off?
 A quick traffic audit can reveal surprising insights about whatâs working and whatâs not.
-This is the kind of high-leverage task most creators skip during busy seasons, but fall gives you space to dig in.
+This is the kind of high-leverage task most creators skip during busy seasons, but the new year gives you space to dig in.

 Look at your top-performing posts, referral sources, and conversion points.
 What can you double down on?
 Whatâs no longer worth the effort?